12casper3/temporary/README.md

 Besides, it is used by several other HTML5 game developers.

 ## Issue Analysis
+TODO[cw]: remove these, but maybe say something about the general trend.

 ### [[Closed] Loader bug for audio and audioSprite beta 19 _#3182_](https://github.com/photonstorm/phaser/issues/3182)
 <!-- same day fix -->